acmater/exmoset/README.md

 2. Add plotting functionality.
 3. Speed it up.
 The code was written to get a working prototype as quickly as possible, but the current codebase is slow to execute and their should be some ways to dramatically accelerate it.
 4. Add code snippet examples for how to run
+5. Add feature to represent label of cluster as a vector, can then strongest outliers for a given set.
-5. Add feature to identify outliers from a group
+6. Add feature to identify outliers from a group
+   1. This one involves

 #### Notes